uvarc/rc-website/content/education/rivanna-instructional.md

 # How to Submit a Request

 Instructors planning to use HPC should fill out the [form](https://www.rc.virginia.edu/form/allocation-instructional).
 You will need to create the Grouper (requires VPN connection) allocation group.
-We suggest a group name related to the course rubric and the instructor's name, e.g. `cs5014-mst3k`.
+We suggest a generic group name related to the course rubric, e.g. `cs5014`.
 Once the group is created, the instructor or a designated group administrator will need to add the student IDs.
 The instructor should empty the membership of the group after the class or workshop has terminated.
-Instructors are required to submit a fresh instructional allocation request—either a new request or a renewal request—at the start of each semester.
+Instructors will need to submit an instructional allocation renewal request at the start of each semester.

 - - -